Brian Ching: Early life

 Ching lost his father, Francis, to cancer on December 25, 1992, when he was 14 years old.
 Stephanie Whalen, Ching's mother, raised him and his two brothers as a single parent.
-Ching did not play soccer until he was 7, agreeing to only if his mother would coach.
+Ching did not play soccer until he was seven years old, agreeing to only if his mother would coach.

 Ching attended Kamehameha Schools Kapālama High School in Honolulu and played in the soccer team in his junior and senior year.
-He was named as the Interscholastic League of Honolulu's MVP during his senior year with 14 goals and 6 assists.
+He was named as the Interscholastic League of Honolulu's MVP during his senior year with 14 goals and six assists.
 His junior year he was a second team All-ILH selection.

 During his last year of high school Ching played with the Honolulu Bulls Soccer Club, a club team, and traveled to tournaments on the mainland where he was noticed by the Gonzaga coaching staff.
 He went on to play for the Gonzaga Bulldogs men's soccer program under head coach Einar Thorarinsson, whom Ching credits "for believing in him and providing him the skills to grow and mature to be able to compete at the next level."

 During his collegiate career, Ching played for the Spokane Shadow of the Premier Development Soccer League (where Gonzaga coach Einar Thorarinsson was also the coach of the Shadow) and set a total of 21 goals during his stint in the 1998 and 1999 seasons.
 Ching was named the PDSL rookie of the year in 1998.